Surging oil prices and energy companies send stocks higher

-NEW YORK (AP) — U.S. stocks are rising Friday as energy companies climb along with the price of oil.
+NEW YORK (AP) — U.S. stocks are rising Friday to wrap up a turbulent week as energy companies climb along with the price of oil.
 Oil producers in OPEC agreed to produce more oil, a step investors have expected for the last few weeks.
 The European Union is following through on its promise to put import taxes on $3.4 billion in U.S. goods including bourbon, peanut butter and orange juice in response to U.S. tariffs on steel and aluminum.
 President Donald Trump threatened to put a 20 percent tax on cars imported from Europe.

-KEEPING SCORE: The S&P 500 index added 11 points, or 0.4 percent, to 2,761 as of 1 p.m.
+KEEPING SCORE: The S&P 500 index added 13 points, or 0.5 percent, to 2,763 as of 2 p.m.
 Eastern time.
-The Dow Jones Industrial Average was on track to break an eight-day losing streak as it gained 167 points, or 0.7 percent, to 24,629.
-It’s been a down week for stocks as investors focused on trade turbulence.
-The Dow is down 1.8 percent, with Boeing off 5.3 percent and Caterpillar down 6.4 percent.
+The Dow Jones Industrial Average was on track to break an eight-day losing streak as it gained 190 points, or 0.8 percent, to 24,651.
+The Dow is down 1.8 percent this week, with Boeing off 5.3 percent and Caterpillar down 6.4 percent.
 Both companies are having their worst week since March.
+Makers of chemicals and other basic materials have also lost ground and technology companies have slipped.

-OIL: Oil prices and energy companies rallied as the countries of OPEC, along with Russia, agreed to boost production by almost 1 million barrels per day.
+OIL: Oil prices and energy companies rallied as the countries of OPEC agreed to boost production by almost 1 million barrels per day.
 Increased production means lower prices, but investors expected that outcome after several weeks of reports that those countries would agree to produce more oil.
-The move undoes part of a cut in production they instituted at the beginning of 2017.
+The move undoes part of a cut in production that OPEC and other producers including Russia instituted at the beginning of 2017.

 Most Read Business Stories